ADORSYS-GIS/wazuh-playbook/Operations/Active-Responses/active-response-summary.md

 ## Writing Custom Scripts

-Custom scripts allow tailored responses to threats, such as blocking an IP or logging an event.
-They must process JSON input from Wazuh and handle "add" or "delete" commands.
+Custom scripts let you decide what Wazuh does when it finds a threat, like blocking an IP or sending an alert.
+They read a message (in JSON format) from Wazuh and act based on whether it says “add” or “delete”

+Custom scripts should be placed in the appropriate directory based on the operating system:

+- Linux/Unix: `/var/ossec/active-response/bin` (create the script here, e.g., `custom-ar.py`).
+- macOS: `/Library/Ossec/active-response/bin` (create the script here).
+- Windows: `C:\Program Files (x86)\ossec-agent\active-response\bin` (create the script here, potentially as .exe for Python).

 ### Key Considerations